| A Brief History

 and various other contracts; and to handle a myriad of additional functions involved in

+the operation of a diversified rural rehabilitation effort.
 To provide this authority, FERA authorized the establishment of legal entities in each

 of the states: not-for-profit organizations known as rural rehabilitation corporations.
+Forty-five rural rehabilitation corporations were formed by 1935.
+Only Connecticut,

 Delaware, and Rhode Island did not form such a corporation; although the corporations